 As Europe became Christian, eggs became a symbol of Easter and the resurrection of Jesus.
 In the past, Christians gave up eggs for Lent (the 40 days before Easter when it’s customary to give up different types of food).
 But even though people didn’t eat them, the hens kept laying them!
 So people would hard boil and decorate them.
-This would help preserve them longer and serve as part of the holiday festivities.

 The egg is also part of the Jewish Passover holiday that takes place in the Spring.
 The egg is placed on the Seder plate and is a symbol of sacrifice and loss.
 Yet to some it also symbolizes the full cycle of life, and therefore hope and rebirth.
 (The egg is a more recent addition to the Seder plate compared to the other symbolic items that are found there and its symbolic meaning seems to be more open to interpretation.)